ChenglongWang/GAME-Net/README.md

     `git clone https://gitlab.com/iciq-tcc/nlopez-group/pyrdtp.git`
     `pip install pyrdtp/`

-4. Install Chemspipy and toml:
+4. Install Chemspipy and toml (needed for the scripts):

     `pip install chemspipy toml`

-    To check the correctness of the installation, type `conda list` and check out the presence of pyrdtp in the list.
+    To check the correctness of the installation, type `conda list` and check out the presence of pyrdtp, chemspipy and toml in the list.

 Done!
 In theory now everything is set up to start playing with the GNN framework!